CAEP Accountability Measures

 Licensure Exams – Title II

-As part of the Higher Education Act, the Federal Title II reporting process collects data from all EPPs and state organizations to formulate one report with licensure exam pass rates for each institution in comparison to the all test takers in the state.
+As part of the Higher Education Act, the Federal Title II reporting process collects data from all EPPs and state organizations to formulate one report with licensure exam pass rates for each institution compared to all test takers in the state.
 Teacher candidates must successfully pass one or more standardized exams within their first three years of licensure to convert their Initial Professional Educator License to a Continuing Professional Educator License.
-The table below shows the pass rates of UNC Charlotte candidates in comparision with the overall NC pass rates.
-Data on individual tests is available on UNC Charlotte’s most recent Title II report for traditional programs (test data starts on page 28) and alternative programs (test data starts on page 26).
-Pass rates are only provided for licensure categories where there are at least 10 graduates.
+The table below shows the pass rates of UNC Charlotte candidates in comparison with the overall NC pass rates.

 Source: Title II Report